 Private Health Insurance Companies

-List of all private health insurance companies (in German) Verband der privaten Krankenversicherung e.V.
+Information about private health insurance and private health insurance providers (in German) from the Verband der privaten Krankenversicherung e.V.

 DAAD-Group Insurance Scheme